DTAS Resilience Fund — Proposal

 Needs specialist help (resilience funding)

-- Governance framework — consultant to draft & embed
+- Governance framework — holistic policy re-evaluation

 - Strategic plan — professional facilitation

-- Heritage storytelling — expert to find our voice
+- Heritage storytelling — three distinct narratives

 Next Steps